cabloy/cabloy/src/module-vendor/a-flowtask/README.md

 ## English

-Module `a-flowtask` implements the most important component in the workflow engine: `User Task Activity`, and surrounding tools, such as `Atom Start Event`, `Atom End Event`, and a large number of `front-end management pages`
+Module `a-flowtask` implements the most important component in the workflow engine: `User Task Activity`, and the surrounding tools, such as `Atom Start Event`, `Atom End Event`, and a large number of `front-end management pages`

 > How to obtain the complete source codes of the module `a-flowtask`, please go to: [Cabloy Store：a-flowtask](https://store.cabloy.com/articles/a-flowtask.html)